ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

 Staff Accounts

-Tutors will have an ACL Office 365 account for the use of Teams with their learners.
+Tutors will have an ACL M365 account for the use of Teams with their learners.
 Tutors should however continue to use their ECC email address for all communication except for file sharing within ACL OneDrive.

 Teams for teaching are set up by the Learning Technologies Manager.
 All Teams have: